Table of Contents

 Even a simple process like boiling can have its hiccups.
 Here is how to fix the most common wheat berry woes:

 "My wheat berries are still crunchy after an hour!"
 You likely have hard red wheat berries that were stored for a long time.
-Older grains can take longer to soften.
-Just keep boiling.
-Add more water if the level gets low.
-They will soften eventually.
+Older grains lose moisture over time and can take significantly longer to soften.
+If they are still unpleasantly crunchy after 90 minutes, simply keep simmering.
+Add another cup of hot water if the level is getting low and check them every 10 minutes.
+They will eventually soften, though very old grains may never become as tender as fresh ones.

 "The outer skin is breaking open."
 This is actually fine!
 Some people prefer to cook their wheat berries until they "pop" or "butterfly."
 This makes them softer and easier to digest.
 If you like that texture, keep going.
 If you want them more intact, stop a few minutes earlier next time.